-The UW/FHCRC CFAR is delighted to present this year's expanded Emerging Opportunity Grants (EOGs).
-The purpose is to provide funding for time-sensitive HIV/AIDS-related 1) research projects, or 2) infrastructure to build capacity for CFAR HIV research activities, or 3) faculty recruitment.
-Please note that this year we've expanded the EOG scope to include not only research, but also infrastructure and faculty recruitment - a change over previous years.
+The purpose of this program is to provide funding for time-sensitive HIV/AIDS-related 1) research projects, or 2) infrastructure to build capacity for CFAR HIV research activities, or 3) faculty recruitment.
+Please note that last year we expanded the EOG scope to include not only research, but also infrastructure and faculty recruitment - a change over previous years.

 We welcome proposals that will take advantage of recent developments in the HIV/AIDS field, new technologies, or provide an important new resource, technology, or area of expertise to our CFAR HIV/AIDS research community.
 Grants provided for research projects are intended for the testing of hypotheses, and to generate sufficient data for subsequent applications for other funds.
 Proposals for infrastructure and faculty recruitment must show clear benefit to the larger CFAR research community.